 At the 2012 Masters of the American West, Balciar won the Kenneth T. and Eileen L. Norris Foundation Award for Sculpture for his marble sculpture, Grizzly Pride.
 In 2009 he received the People’s Choice Award at the 2009 Western Rendezvous of Art and the Award of Excellence from the Society of Animal Artists, and in 1985 he received the Prix de West Purchase Award from the National Academy of Western Art at the National Cowboy & Western Heritage Museum in Oklahoma City for his marble sculpture, River Companion.

-Balciar is a fellow of the National Sculpture Society and a member of the Society of Animal Artists, the Allied Artists of America, and the Northwest Rendezvous Group.
+Balciar is a member of the Society of Animal Artists and Allied Artists of America.
 He resides with his wife, Bonnie, in Parker, Colorado.
 They have three children and five grandchildren.

 Gerald Balciar is represented by Astoria Fine Art, Jackson, Wyoming; Big Horn Galleries, Cody, Wyoming, and Tubac, Arizona; Broadmoor Galleries, Colorado Springs, Colorado; Knox Galleries, Beaver Creek, Colorado; Pitzer’s Fine Art, Wimberley, Texas; and Sorrel Sky Gallery, Durango, Colorado, and Santa Fe, New Mexico.